dkarunakaran/carnd-behavioral-cloning-p3/README.md

 ```

 ### Hyperparameters
-Tuning the hyperparameters are important to achieve the hight acuurate models.
+Tuning the hyperparameters are important to achieve the highest acuurate models.
 Here is the following hyperparameters best suited for my model.

 ```
 # Hyperparameteres